britig/Hierarchical-Program-Triggered-RL/README.md

 ### Training

-Contains code for training the Deep Q Learning and the Deep Deterministic policy gradient networks.
+Contains code for training the Deep Q Learning and the Deep Deterministic policy gradient agents.

 ### Testing